git-kuf/wp-js-detect/readme.txt

 * NEW : Plugins JS and CSS locates in the separate files for now!  .js and .css files are included in the footer section of the site, so it should decrease the time of the site's loading.
 And you can pack these (.js+.css)files for now via other plugins!
 = 1.0.6 =
-* BUGFIX: plugin url variable has been replaced with plugins_url function https://github.com/git-kuf/wp-js-detect/issues/2
+* BUGFIX: plugin url variable has been replaced with plugins_url function https://github.com/git-kuf/wp-js-detect/issues/2 = 1.0.7 =
+* NEW : Ability to translate plugin has been added.